BioforestChain/developer.bfmeta.com/en/Tutorial/PC_full_node_tutorial/Linux/deploy.md

      6. Select inbound as the flow direction.
      7. For the operation performed on the matching item, select Allow.
      8. For the target, perform one of the following operations:
-     If you want to allow traffic from the bfchain node instance to all clients in the network, please select all instances in the network.
+     If you want to allow traffic from the BFChainMeta node instance to all clients in the network, please select all instances in the network.
-     If you want to allow traffic from a specific client of the bfchain node instance, select the specified target tag.
+     If you want to allow traffic from a specific client of the BFChainMeta node instance, select the specified target tag.
 Enter the instance name of the client in the target tag.
      9. Keep the default value of the IP address range of the source filter condition.
-     10. For the source IP address range, enter the IP address range of the bfchain node instance to be allowed as the source of access.
+     10. For the source IP address range, enter the IP address range of the BFChainMeta node instance to be allowed as the source of access.
      You can enter 0.0.0.0/0 to allow all ip address access traffic to pass, or you can enter a specific IP address to restrict access to only that ip address (the CIDR notation must be used).
      11. Keep the default value of none for the secondary source filter condition.
      12. For the protocol and port, please select the specified protocol and port, and then: